10 Tips For Healthy Hair All Year Long

 Who hasn’t had a bad hair day?
 I know I have, and nothing is right with the world on that unfortunate day.
 I guess it’s not reasonable to expect perfect hair every day.
 Sigh!
 There are things within our control to ensure that our bad hair days happen less frequently, however.
-Keep your mane glamorous with my 10 tips to keep your hair healthy.
+Keep your mane glamorous with these 10 tips for healthy hair.

 While you can skimp a little when it comes to shampoo, a good conditioner is a must.
 Look for professional products that are customized for your particular hair type.
 For instance, if you color your hair or have a perm, choose a conditioner that is designed for chemically-treated hair.
-Those all-in-one shampoo and conditioner combos may not be your best bet!
+You can find conditioners in convenient sprays that you leave on your hair, that not only condition, but tame frizz and fly-aways, and improve texture.
+Or opt for an all-in-one shampoo and conditioner combo.

 The number one mistake people make when choosing a new hairstyle is to pick a style based on popularity, rather than if it will be flattering to their features.
 Always choose a cut based on how it will enhance your facial features and body build.
 For instance, if you have a round face that makes you self-conscious, don’t go for a pixie cut.

-Just as we protect our skin from the wind and sun, we should also protect our hair.
-Look for finishing products such as mousses, gels and sprays that block UV rays.
+Just as you protect your skin from the wind and sun, you should also protect your hair.
+Look for finishing products such as mousses, cremes, gels and sprays that protect your hair from heat and UV radiation.
 Wear a cute hat if you’ll be out in the sun for prolonged periods of time.

 Trimming your hair encourages hair growth, and eliminates broken or split ends.
 Neglecting periodic trims may lead to further damage as these split ends move farther up the hair shaft.
 Get a trim every couple of months to improve the look and feel of your hair.

 Even healthy hair needs to be pampered.
-Weekly conditioning treatments can help protect your hair from the elements.
+Weekly deep conditioning treatments and hair masks can help protect your hair from the elements.
 If you swim in chlorinated pools wear a swimming cap to protect your hair.